 These numbers illustrate that the payload is not simply packed 168 bits at a time into the LDPC encoding,

-with the last few bits (modulo 168) in the last packet getting disproportionate coding gain.
+with the last few bits (modulo 168) in the last code word getting disproportionate coding gain.
 The specified

-calculation spreads the excess coding gain evenly(#2489) across all the packets, so the number of payload bits in each packet varies between approximately 120 and the maximum 168.
+calculation spreads the excess coding gain evenly(#2489) across all the code words, so the number of payload bits in each code word varies between approximately 120 and the maximum 168.

 TGmc Editor: in figure L-3, replace “packets” with “code words” and “packet” with “code word”